 - 44 g of carbohydrate = 176 calories

 - Total Calories : 565

-Such ignorance should be avoided and this is what I want to achieve here: everyone should know how to count their calories and stop being lied in the face for such a simple matter.
+Such ignorance should be avoided.
+You should know how to count your calories and stop being lied in the face for such a simple matter.

-I don’t imply that you should eat all of your calories from Mcdonald’s Big Mac’s, KFC or other fast food, what I try to do here is to open your eyes.
+I don’t imply you should eat all of your calories from Mcdonald’s Big Mac’s, KFC or other fast food.
+What I try to do here is to open your eyes.